Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Arena-Environment-Guide.md

 ### Agent Properties

-The agent has a Phydics component attached to it, which allows it to interact with other objects in the arena.
+The agent has a Physics component attached to it, which allows it to interact with other objects in the arena.
 Please read our [Background - Unity](/docs/Background-Unity.md) guide for more information.

 _Essentially, you can expect that the Physics of Unity game engine are modelled to mimic our three-dimensional reality as much as possible_.
 The agent has the following properties: